ScoobyTchotchke/node-dymo/README.md

 node-dymo is a Node.js wrapper that reads from a Dymo brand USB scale.
 The wrapper provides several events as well as methods to read measurements from the scale.

+## Dependencies

+Libusb is included as a submodule.
+On Linux, you'll need libudev to build libusb.
+On Ubuntu/Debian: `sudo apt-get install build-essential libudev-dev`

+Then, just run

+	npm install usb

+to install from npm.
+See the bottom of this page for instructions for building from a git checkout.

+### Windows
+Use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your USB device.
+Otherwise you will get `LIBUSB_ERROR_NOT_SUPPORTED` when attempting to open devices.

 ## Quick Examples

 ```js